Best Practices look backward, providing advice that worked in the past; Next Practices focus on what to do in the time ahead.

 But when we limit ourselves to the best that others are doing, two things happen.

-Learning about best practices is fine for novices who need to get up to speed on what an industry currently does.
+Learning about what’s best is fine for novices who need to get up to speed on what an industry currently does.
 And implementing next practices can be scary, because they may require us to do things that we, and perhaps no one else, have ever done before.